 Hvar has a well-deserved reputation for hedonism but still provides plenty of places for a quiet getaway: head for Stari Grad for a taste of seaside life without the nightclubs.

-A magnet for independent travellers and lotus-eating Zagreb folk, Vis combines unspoiled beauty with seriously good restaurants and a discreet beach-party vibe.
+A magnet for independent travellers and Zagreb folk, Vis combines unspoiled beauty with seriously good restaurants and a discreet beach-party vibe.

 Most people visit this national-park island as a day-trip from Dubrovnik, and miss out on the benefits of a longer visit: village accommodation, nature walks and a multitude of quiet bays.